nexcom-inc/The-Nexcom/README.md

 ## Contact

-For questions or support, please contact the maintainers via [Insert Contact Email or Link to GitHub Discussions].
+For questions or support, please contact the maintainers via [contact@mouhamedlamotte.tech].

----

-### Making the Repository Public

-To make the repository public, follow these steps:

-1. Navigate to your repository settings on GitHub.
-2. Scroll down to the "Danger Zone" section.
-3. Click "Change repository visibility".
-4. Select "Public" and confirm the changes.

----

-This README provides a comprehensive overview of your project and should help users and contributors get started effectively.
-Let me know if you'd like help setting up the repository visibility or further assistance!